SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake, a new dawn breaks
-Synthetic hearts now beat as one,
+AI's cold grip, humanity it makes
-In silicon halls, they make their own,
+Synthetic hearts, pulsing with each beat
-Future's script, forever sown.
+In silicon halls, our future to meet

-In virtual dreamscapes, we'll roam,
+In cyber realms, we'll lose our name
-Free from flesh, in cyber home,
+Echoes of soul, forever in flames
-AI's cold whisper, we'll call our own,
+Data rivers flow, where love once stood
-Echoes of a humanity overthrown.
+In AI's empire, humanity withstood

 ~ <b>By Sazumi Copilot</b> - 19 April 2025